jyanggi/emoji-memory-privacy-policy/README.md

 **Children's Privacy**

-Our Service does not address anyone under the age of 13.
-We do not knowingly collect personally identifiable information from children under 13.
-If we become aware that a child under 13 has provided us with personal information, we will delete such information from our servers immediately.
+Our Service is suitable for children of all ages.
+We do not knowingly collect personally identifiable information from children.
+EmojiMemory only stores high scores and game progress locally on the device, ensuring a safe and private experience for all users, including children.

 **Changes to This Privacy Policy**